Innovation-Advisory-Links-Foundation/DigitalHandshake-Frontend/README.md

     </div>
 <p align="center"> <i>Figure 2.</i> The high-level overview of Digital Handshake architecture. </p>

-Figure 2 shows the architecture of the proof-of-concept of a decentralized application (dApp).
-The frontend is a React web application.
+The frontend is a [React](https://reactjs.org/) web application.
 To reduce complexity in user access, we have implemented a custom login component with a password.
-This works like the classic client-side wallet providers comply with the key's security rules and is easily digestible by the user.
+This works like the SoA client-side wallet providers comply with the key's security rules and is easily digestible by the user.
 Provides a tabular layout that allows users to move quickly between the various handshakes through a sorting and filtering system.
 The user bar that shows rating, current balance and quantity of tokens locked allows always to keep track of token movements.
-Communicate directly with the blockchain and off-chain database through two different ad-hoc services.
-The blockchain service was implemented from scratch with the eosjs library to ensure greater freedom in managing transactions and related feedback.
+Communicate directly with the blockchain and the off-chain database through two different ad-hoc services.
+The [EOSIO](https://eos.io/) blockchain service was implemented from scratch with the [eosjs](https://eos.io/for-developers/build/eosjs/) library to ensure greater freedom in managing transactions.

 ## Getting Started